includeos/includeos.org/_src/_pages/technology.md

 We've successfully deployed IncludeOS as firewall- and loalbalancers.
 The modular IP stack and flexible configuration language, [NaCl], allows for small, fast and secure virtual appliances that can help secure your virtualized network.

 [Performance, compared to Linux, is excellent](/blog/2018/performance.html).
-Specifically, we performance being very well kept us as the number of firewall rules increase as the compiler does an excellent job at optimizing the ruleset.
+Specifically, we saw performance being very well kept us as the number of firewall rules increase with only a marginal slowdown manifesting itself on very complex rulessets.
+The compiler does an excellent job at optimizing the ruleset.

 ![Raspberry Pi]({{site-url}}/assets/img/raspberry-device.jpg){: .align-right}